 Cooking lesson - credits: Dragon Images/Shutterstock.com

-If you have a love for cooking and are intrigued by the idea of learning how to cook up traditional dishes of Santorinian and Greek cuisine, then our Santorini Semi-Private Cooking Class and Wine Tasting is exactly what you’re looking for.
+If you have a love for cooking and are intrigued by the idea of learning how to cook up traditional dishes of Santorinian and Greek cuisine, then our Santorini cooking class is the one for you!

 Dance club - credits: bbernard/Shutterstock.com

 Santorini is famous for its vibrant nightlife; as long as you’re on the island, the fun never stops!
 As soon as the night falls, the magnificent beaches, traditional taverns, and archaeological sites give way to the bars and clubs that promise hours of drinking, dancing, and unadulterated joy.

 There is a world of choice in regard to the music you can enjoy in Santorini’s nighttime offerings, while the countless bars and clubs frequent mainly the streets of Fira to Oia but also the streets of Kamari beach, Perissa, and Perivolos.

 ‘PK Cocktail Bar,’ ‘Erotokritos,’ ‘Love Boat Bar,’ ‘Two Brothers Bar,’ ‘Kira Thira Jazz Bar,’ ‘Night Flight,’ and ‘Secret Bar,’ are only some of the island’s top-rated options for your night entertainment.

 Wherever you choose to go, one thing is for sure: the nightlife of Santorini is -for lack of a better word- explosive!

 30. Visit Monolithos Village

 Monolithos is a coastal village of Santorini, on the east side of the island, 8 km east of Fira.
 Home to only 405 people, this offbeat village got its name from the big homonymous rock on which the church of Agios Ioannis was built.